patka/ansible-cassandra-module/README.md

 # Disclaimer
 Since I have no real experience as a Python developer any feedback how to make this code more Python style is appreciated.

+# WARNING
+Currently it seems that this is not working with Ansible 2 and above.
+I currently don't know why but I intend to find out.